tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 ### Unexpected token

-This type of error is risen by the parser when, during the syntactic analysis of the source file, it encounters a misplaced, albeit valid, token --- i.e., its occurence in a wrong position is a violation of the syntactical rules of [@sec:concrete-syntax].
+This type of error is risen by the parser when, during the syntactic analysis of the source file, it encounters a misplaced, albeit valid, token --- i.e., its occurrence in a wrong position is a violation of the syntactical rules of [@sec:concrete-syntax].

 ## Warnings